 Ocean therapy.
 It cures everything, and hey, there’s nothing quite like a salty sea breeze and the sight of a glistening white beach to calm your city-slicking soul.

 Those who’ve beachcombed our stunning shores will speak of snug coves, jaw-dropping cliffs, white sands - and their sun-kissed smiles are living proof.
-Whether you’re after a lazy picnic, a surfing mecca, family fun, or a fisherman’s basket, we’re home to 400kms of coastline that are peppered with some of the best beaches in Australia.
+Whether you’re after a lazy picnic, a surfing mecca, family fun, or a fisherman’s basket, we’re home to 400kms of coastline that's peppered with some of the best beaches in Australia.
 Here’s a few favourites, working south from Adelaide…

 Coorong National Park